-Cervical cancer is a leading cause of mortality in women in the world, including Indonesia.1 This type of cancer ranks third as the cause of mortality in women the world over, with an estimated mortality rate of 15 per 100,000 women.2 While, in developing countries, including Indonesia, cervical cancer ranks as the top most common cause of death in women at about 80% of the total cases.3 The number of cervical cancer patients in Indonesia is estimated to be 90-100 per 100,000 inhabitants per year.^{4,5,6} Yogyakarta is the region with the highest incidence of cancer in Indonesia, with the prevalence of cervical cancer at 1.5%.7,8 Cervical cancer consistently ranks third in the top ten major cancers treated at the Dr. Sardjito Central General Hospital.
+Cervical cancer is a leading cause of mortality in women in the world, including Indonesia.
+This type of cancer ranks 12 rd as the cause of mortality in women the world over, with an estimated mortality rate of 15 per 100,000 women.
+While, in developing countries, including Indonesia, cervical cancer ranks as the top most common cause of death in women at about 80% of the total cases.
+The number of cervical cancer patients in Indonesia is estimated to be 90-100 per 100,000 inhabitants per year.
+4,5,6 Yogyakarta is the region with the highest incidence of cancer in Indonesia, with the prevalence of cervical cancer at 1.5%.
+Revical cancer consistently ranks third in the top ten major cancers treated at the Dr. Sardjito Central General Hospital.